SUNTEX

 SUNTEX façade

-Built as a modular system, SUNTEX offers architects formal flexibility that other much heavier and less flexible solar technologies do not.
+Designed as a modular system, SUNTEX offers architects formal flexibility that other much heavier and less flexible solar technologies do not.
 This means that SUNTEX can be applied to places and surfaces with many hours of sunshine that currently remain unused, for example the glass facades of high-rise buildings.
 A speculative design study on the Westraven building in Utrecht has shown that SUNTEX, installed on three of the four facades, could power the entire lighting of the building year-round.
 Next to the qualitative benefit of harvesting energy, the aesthetic integration of SUNTEX on buildings can increase social awareness and acceptance of solar energy around us.

 Would you like to apply SUNTEX in your product or industry, send us a message!